arminc/grocery/backend-app/assembly/README.md

 Assembly module is responsible of building a independently runnable Grocery app using Docker.
 It first makes the Grocery app runnable jar with the required dependencies and then it builds the docker image under the "armin/grocery:v1"

-### Build module
-To build the module use the profile "int"

 ### Run docker
 ##### Run the image
 > docker run -i -t -p 9090:9090 armin/grocery:v1 bash